The Asymptotic Statistics of Random Covering Surfaces: The probability of an embedded tiled surface

 \begin{proof} This follows simply by careful consideration of the definition (\ref{eq:Dtopdef}) of $D_{\tp}$, as the permutations appearing in that definition map the index of one part of $\partial Y_{+}$ to a neighboring part.
 For example, $\sigma_{b}^{-}\left(\sigma_{a}^{+}\right)^{-1}$ maps the index on an exposed left-side of an $a$-full-edge to the neighboring index which either belongs to an exposed left-side of a $b$-full-edge or to a hanging outgoing $b$-half-edge.

 The reason for the factor $\frac{1}{2}$ is that for $A,B$ of the same size, $d(A,B)$ is half the size of the symmetric difference of $A$ and $B$.
-While in the definition of $D_{\tp}$ we count differences $d\left(A,B\right)$, in counting switches between `top' parts to `non-top' parts of $\partial Y_{+}$ and vice-versa, we refer to symmetric differences.

-The proof of the statement about the `left' labeling is essentially the same. \end{proof} The benefit of Lemma \ref{lem:D-diagrammatic} is that it allows us to connect the possible properties of $Y$ being boundary reduced or strongly boundary reduced to non-trivial bounds for matrix coefficients.
+While in the definition of $D_{\tp}$ we count differences $d\left(A,B\right)$, in counting switches between `top' parts to `non-top' parts of $\partial Y_{+}$ and vice-versa, we refer to symmetric differences. \end{proof} The benefit of Lemma \ref{lem:D-diagrammatic} is that it allows us to connect the possible properties of $Y$ being boundary reduced or strongly boundary reduced to non-trivial bounds for matrix coefficients.

 A \emph{piece }of $\partial Y_{+}$ is a contiguous collection of exposed sides of full-edges and of hanging half-edges.
 Given a piece $P$, we write $\e(P)$ for the number of exposed sides-of-full-edges in $P$, $\he(P)$ for the number of hanging half-edges in $P$, and $\chi\left(P\right)$ for the Euler characteristic of $P$, which may by $0$ (if $P$ is a circle) or $1$ (if $P$ is topologically a path).
 A \emph{piece collection }$\mathcal{P}$ of $\partial Y_{+}$ is a collection of \emph{disjoint} pieces of $\partial Y_{+}$ (without intersection even of endpoints). \begin{defn} Define